ciiphersiren/ciiphersiren/README.md

 ## 🌼 Hi there, awesome humans!
 I’m Reet! (｡•̀ᴗ-)✧

-**Welcome to my cozy corner on GitHub!** I’m a CS student currently diving into the world of code and creativity (with plenty of snack breaks in between 🍪).
+**Welcome to my cozy corner on GitHub!** I’m a CS student currently diving into the world of code and creativity.
 If you’re here for some fun vibes and nerdy adventures, you’ve come to the right place! 🌸

 ---